nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 ##### Bio

+I’m an experienced developmental editor, with an eye for detail, who has actively participated in multiple critique groups for more than twenty years.
+I love discussing the craft with others, regardless of where writers are on their journey.
+It brings me a particular joy to help people source out the cause of writer’s block or plot issues or characters that stop talking.
+I’m an author coach with The Creatives Apprentice, where we simplify business so writers have the brain space to create, as well.

-Natasha Hanova loves imaginative problem solving and discussing the craft of writing with others.
-She writes sweet and evocative romance with a dark twist.
-Natasha’s experiences as a biracial woman fuel not only her storytelling, but her endeavors to lift and support other marginalized writers.
+My experiences as a biracial Black woman fuel not only my storytelling, but my endeavors to lift and support other marginalized writers.
+As a military kid, I’ve called places as far as Germany home.
+I now live in the Midwest with my amazing husband, twin boys, daughter, dog, and a sassy cat.

-Natasha is a thorough and understanding freelance developmental editor.
-Her editorial style has been called a mini workshop.
-She believes it’s important for writers to come through the editing process with goals they can accomplish.
-She works on fiction manuscripts from young adult to adult across a variety of genres.
-When she’s not editing, she’s sipping tea with a good book, watching scary movies while crocheting, or playing cards with her friends.
+I write Adult/YA contemporary fantasy, romance and dystopian.
+When I’m not editing, writing or reading, I enjoy time with my family and pets, spending time in nature, crocheting and recently, amigurumi.

+My love of crochet has shown me similarities between yarn art and writing: it takes dedication, determination, and resilience to get through to The End.
+Similarly, my journey in the query trenches is one of persistence and perseverance.
+I’m now represented by Amy Giuffrida.

 **Pronouns: She/Her**

 ##### MSWL

-I love character-driven stories, great voice, and unexpected premises in Adult or Young Adult.
+I love character-driven stories, great voice, and unexpected premises in Adult, New Adult, or Young Adult.
 I’m drawn in by creative worlds, unique premises, and characters facing impossible choices.

-I want…
+**I want…**
 * I’d love to see more diverse fiction!
-* Romance, all subgenres (except historical or royal fantasy) and heat levels.
+* Romance, all subgenres and heat levels (except historical or royal fantasy).
 * Paranormal, especially paranormal romance.
-* Urban fantasy, dark fantasy, and dystopian.
+* Cozy fantasy, urban fantasy, dark fantasy, and dystopian.
-* Horror – Comedic (ex. _Shaun of the Dead_, _Ready or Not_, or _What We Do In Shadows_), Monsters or Witchcraft.
+* New twist on vampires, demons, shifters, witches, etc…YES, please.
+* Something quirky, lighthearted and fun.

-I’m **not** the right editor for…
+**I’m not the right editor for…**
 * Any kind of historic fiction.
-* Picture books, middle grade, or non-fiction.
+* Picture books or non-fiction.
-* Horror subgenres slasher, demonic possession, gore/splatter, or psychological.
 * Anything over 110k words.

 ##### Q&A